On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

 The uniqueness of the solutions to the equations $b = y *_{t - 1} a$ and $b = a *_{t - 2} x$ for distinct $a, b \in X$ follows directly from the defining property of a Mendelsohn design, according to which the pairs $a, x$ and $y, a$ appear in a unique block $C$.
 Furthermore, the equations $a = y *_{t - 1} a$ and $b = a *_{t - 2} x$ admit the unique solution $x = y = a$, since there is no block of form $(\ldots, a, \ldots, a)$; in a cyclically ordered set all elements are distinct.

 It thus follows that $(X, *_{t - 2})$ is a left quasigroup, whereas $(X, *_{t - 1})$ is a right quasigroup. \end{proof}

-The preceding theorem enables us to establish the main result, offering a systematic method for constructing recursively differentiable quasigroups from Mendelsohn combinatorial designs. \begin{mythm} Applying the directed standard construction to an $(n+2)$-perfect $(v, k, 1)$-Mendelsohn design, with $0 \le n \le k - 3$, produces a recursively $n$-differentiable quasigroup. \end{mythm} \begin{proof}
+The preceding theorem enables us to establish the main result, offering a systematic method for constructing recursively differentiable quasigroups from Mendelsohn combinatorial designs. \begin{theorem} Applying the directed standard construction to an $(n+2)$-perfect $(v, k, 1)$-Mendelsohn design, with $0 \le n \le k - 3$, produces a recursively $n$-differentiable quasigroup. \end{theorem} \begin{proof}

 Let $(X, B)$ be a $(v, k, 1)$-Mendelsohn design as in the theorem, and let $(X, *)$ denote the right quasigroup obtained from $(X, B)$ via the directed standard construction.

 The right quasigroup $(X, *)$ is recursively $n$-differentiable if and only if all of its recursive derivatives $(X, *_k)$ are quasigroups for $k = 0, 1, \ldots, n$.
 Equivalently, this holds precisely when each ($X, *_k$) is simultaneously a left and a right quasigroup for $k = 0, 1, \ldots, n$.